Lithium

 - Acute toxicity

-- Thirst, polyuria, tremor, dysarthria, ataxia, arrhythmia & coma
+- Thirst, polyuria, tremor, dysarthria, ataxia, arrhythmia ± coma

 - Chronic toxicity

-- Acne, hypothyroidism, alopecia & psoriasis
+- Acne, hypothyroidism, alopecia & psoriasis, diabetes insipidus

 Toxicity

-- Readily absorbed in GI tract over 4 - 6 hours post overdose.
+- Readily absorbed in GI tract over 4 - 6 hours post overdose

 - Widely distributed